 Assess the size and depth of the wound as well as the state of its border.
 Inspect for any pus inside which may suggest infection.
 Ensure that there are no foreign bodies present, such as glass.
 Finally, check the surrounding skin for any bruising or erythema which may suggest a cellulitis infection.

-To clean the wound, take the gauze and soak it in 0.9% sodium chloride solution.
+To clean the wound, take the gauze and soak it in saline solution.
 Carefully wipe the area starting from the centre of the wound and continuing outwards.

 Before injecting the anaesthetic, confirm with the patient that they have had no previous reactions to local anaesthetic.
 Once this has been confirmed, clean the surrounding area using an alcohol wipe.
 Whilst waiting for the skin to dry, draw up the lidcaine solution into the syringe.